Five Latin Albums That Might Ruin Christmas

-The holiday season is a great time for music — Latin music in particular.
-Nothing says it's the holidays in SoFla better than a nice little salsita, maybe something by El Gran Combo de Puerto Rico or Jose Feliciano.
-But glaringly absent from this season's playlists is La Universidad de la Salsa, which you can take as a bad sign.
+With the holiday season in full swing, it's a great time for music.
+And in particular, Latin music.
+Because nothing says SoFla holidays better than a nice little salsita.
+Maybe something by El Gran Combo de Puerto Rico or Jose Feliciano.
+But glaringly absent from the music out this holiday season is La Universidad de la Salsa.

-Sure, you could just dust off your old holiday playlist and bust out El Combo's Arroz Con Habichuela (Rice and Beans) and Feliciano's "Feliz Navidad" ("Merry Christmas").
+Which you can take as a bad thing.
+Sure, you could just go dust off your old holiday playlist and bust out the Arroz Con Habichuela (Rice and Beans) or the "Felix Navidad" ("Merry Christmas).
 Or you could try out the new shit.
-But once you do, you may decide nothing beats the classics.
+But once you do, you may decide that nothing beats the classics.

-Here are five Latin albums that might ruin Christmas:
+See the cut for Crossfade's list of the five Latin albums that might ruin Christmas.

-4. Bachata #1's Vol 4.: 'Tis the season for tropical music, which means 'tis also the season for compilation records.
-And Bachata #1's will get all Dominican tigres and tigresas dancing into the wee hours.
+4. Bachata 1's Vol 4.
+Yes, 'tis the season for tropical music.
+Which means 'tis also the season for compilation records.
+Bachata 1's will get all you Dominican tigres and tigressas dancing into the wee hours.

-4. Diana Reyes's Navidad Duranguense: If you just said, "WTF?," you're not the only one.
-Reyes dropped the same album five years ago.
-Of course, this one does have a new song.
-Seriously?
-All they could muster in five years was one new song?
+4. Diana Reyes's Navidad Duranguense.
+If you just said, "WTF?" you're not the only one.
+She dropped the same album five years ago.
+Of course, this one does have one new song.
+Seriously??
+All they could muster in five years was ONE new song?

-5. Chicas de Navidad's A Spanish Christmas: This is an album featuring your favorite Christmas songs sung by little children.
+5. Chicas de Navidad A Spanish Christmas.
+This is an album of your favorite Christmas songs sung by children in Spanish.
 Touching.
-Of course, the title could use some work.
-After all, you'd think someone marketing an album to Latinos would know better than to title it Spanish, when it really isn't from the motherland at all.
-And besides... it's in English.
+Of course, the title could use work.
+After all, you'd think that someone marketing an album to Latinos would know better than to title it "Spanish," when it isn't really from the motherland at all.
+And besides ...
+It's in English.